rioelbat/basketball-scoreboard/README.md

 ## How to run it

 1. Clone it with this command on your terminal.
-You can name it with as you want

 ```
 git clone https://github.com/rioelbat/basketball-scoreboard.git